Mahdiazhari/ds-user-credit-project-defaulters/readme.md

 - default_flag: Credit default flag (1: default; 0: non_default)

 Default refers to a user not being able to pay their debts on time.

-## Research Question

-The aim of this project is to identify the characteristics of a customer/user who will eventually default on their loans.
-Thus, I aim to answer the following questions:

-1. What are the characteristics of defaulters vs non defaulters?
-2. Can we build a good classifier to classify our userbase into Default/Non-Default customers?

 ## Exploratory Data Analysis Results